jayther/js13k-2024-triskaidekaphobia/readme.md

 Try the submitted entry at: TODO

-Try the current state of the game at: TODO
+Try the current state of the game at: https://jayther.github.io/js13k-2024-triskaidekaphobia/

 ## Instructions